How does the presence, or absence, of trust affect knowledge sharing and the effectiveness of a knowledge management program?

 People may be afraid that if they share knowledge, people they don’t trust will misuse it or use it without attribution.
-Or that if they ask for help, they will be criticized as ignorant or not able to do their job.
+Or that if they ask for help, they will be criticized as ignorant or unable to do their job.
 And they may think that their leaders don’t trust them, and thus might be afraid of being told to stop wasting their time.

 Their concerns include: